Flight Compensation FAQ

 Can I File a Claim for Another Person?

-Yes, you can file a claim for all the persons listed in the same booking or any person under your booking can fill in a separate online form him/herself.
+Yes, you can file a claim for all the persons listed in a booking or any person under your booking can fill in a separate online form him/herself.
 If you file for someone else you need to have their written permission.

 How Much My Compensation Would Be?